 With that said, VR can still be improved further with higher quality graphics, lighter hardware, and faster processing speeds.
 VR today is mainly used for entertainment and games but could be used in the future for education or socializing.

 Do any of these top computer science trends stand out to you?
 If so, many of our advanced Create & Learn classes for kids relate to these topics.
-For example, AI Creators gives students hands-on experience with AI/ML, Intro to Computational Biology enables students to sequence genomes, and Cloud Computing for Web Apps exposes students to the world of cloud computing.
+For example, AI Creators gives students hands-on experience with AI/ML, Intro to Computational Biology enables students to sequence genomes, and Cloud Computing for Web Apps helps students explore the fascinating world of cloud computing.
 For younger students, Junior Robotics provides fun project-based learning about robotics.

 By getting on top of these tech trends early, your child will be prepared for whatever the technology world throws at them in the future.
 Up next, read all about famous women in computer science.